Skip to main content

 There may be occasions where a number of different research projects focus on a particular patient population, and individual patients may be eligible for more than one study.
 Enrollment in multiple studies raises concerns whether the studies are ongoing simultaneously or in succession.
 In this situation, investigators must explain what procedures are in place to avoid enrollment of patients in multiple studies.
 If enrollment in multiple studies is anticipated, justify and explain what extra precautions are in place to ensure patient safety and welfare.

-It is the expectation of the Tri-Council Policy Statement that proposed research will be designed to benefit participants where possible.
+It is the expectation that the proposed research will be designed to benefit participants where possible.
 Studies that involve significant risk without a balance of significant benefit may be inappropriate.

-Monitoring refers to oversight activities performed by groups other than the REB, such as the study sponsor (e.g. site visits to check for GCP compliance, interim analysis of results by a data and safety monitoring board or steering committee).
+Monitoring refers to oversight activities performed by groups other than the REB, such as the study sponsor (e.g. site visits to check for Good Clinical Practice (GCP) compliance, interim analysis of results by a data and safety monitoring board or steering committee).

-Since the contribution to knowledge is one of the primary purposes of medical research, researchers are encouraged to publish the results of their research.
-Furthermore, where possible, researchers are strongly encouraged to share the study results of the research with the subjects who made the research possible, and/or with the relevant patient communities.
+Since the contribution to knowledge is one of the primary purposes of medical research, researchers are encouraged to publish their results.
+Furthermore, where possible, researchers are strongly encouraged to share the study results of the research with the participants who made the research possible, and/or with the relevant patient communities.

-22. Collection and Use of Personal Health Information
+18. Collection, Use, and Disclosure of Personal Health Information

 During collection and storage data and samples must be kept secure from theft, interception, unauthorized reading and copying.
 Investigators must state their means of protecting study data or samples from such violation, for instance by coding systems and/or security systems.